 More about the amp

 With just volume, bass and treble controls and no reverb or tremolo effects, the Hercules seems a rather inconspicuous amp.
 Under its hood, it has some features that set it apart from many other tube amps of the 1960s however: two not-so-common 7591 output tubes, a rather unique optical compression circuit and a post-phase inverter preamp stage.
-With that configuration, it was quite a powerful amp for its era, and it makes sense that a piggyback (top and cabinet) version of the GA-60 was sold as the Gibson GA-100 Bass Amp.
+Was it meant as an answer to Fender’s Pro-Amp, with its 15 inch speaker?
+In any case, the Hercules was quite a powerful amp for its era, so it makes perfect sense that a piggyback (top and cabinet) version of the GA-60 was sold as the Gibson GA-100 Bass Amp.

 “Space Savers”, that is what Vacuum Tube Valley magazine called those 7591 tubes in their September 2004 (20th) issue.
 A duet of 7591s, run right at their limits, was claimed to produce some 45 Watts of power; quite a punch for small, 6V6 sized bottle!
 The 7591 was an example of Westinghouse’s relative invisibility as a major vacuum tube manufacturer.
 Introduced in 1958, the 7591 has hardly been written about in any vintage electronic publication.
 Yet, it was one of the most popular high-fidelity tubes ever made.
 Millions of stereo receivers and hifi amps produced by Fisher, Scott, Harman-Kardon, McIntosh, Sherwood, Pilot, Sansui, Kenwood, Pioneer and other manufacturers must have been equipped with them.
 Intended solely for entertainment purposes, they were also used in many Ampeg guitar amps and some Epiphone and Kalamazoo models.
 Gibson installed them in their Duo-Medalist “A”, Super Medalist, GA-30RVT Invader, GA-40T Les Paul, GA-60 Hercules and GA-100 Bass Amp models.
 Its overdrive characteristics are often praised and described as “somewhere between a 6V6 and a 6L6”.